 - The amount to become due, if known, as of the date of the statement

 We will now have a closer look at the last three points in more detail.
 The amount paid on the account is pretty straightforward.
 If you have been paid $100,000 to date on the account, that is what you will put there.
-The next amount due, if you are owed $50,000, you would put in that as the amount due.
+The next amount due, for example if you are owed $50,000, would be the amount you put in as the amount due.

 The amount to become due, is the amount that you have left to bill on the job.
 So, if you have a contract, it is worth $500,000, and you are owed $300,000 worth of the work, then the amount to become due, is the remaining $200,000 left to bill your contract.